cgroll/copula_theory/rvines/emerging_cop.md

 Hence, for each value $$ u_{1}$$, we can calculate the likelihood of observing $$(u_{2},u_{3})$$.
-This way, we already know how several value of $$ u_{1}$$ compare to each other in terms of likelihood: some may be twice as likely as others.
+This way, we already know how several values of $$ u_{1}$$ compare to each other in terms of likelihood: some may be twice as likely as others.
 Still, we need to translate these likelihoods into a probability measure, so that we need to normalize the values:

 $$\begin{aligned}
 A&=\int_{0}^{1}c_{23 \vert 1}(u_{2},u_{3} ,\vert\ u_{1})\text{d}u_{1}\\